 - Ensure that there are no spelling or grammatical errors.

 Similar to your resume, a winning cover letter will help us to gain key information quickly and get to know you as a person.
 Key steps include:

-- Ensuring all of your contact details are up to date
+- Ensuring your contact details are up to date

 - Addressing the letter to the hiring manager

 - Referring to the specific job title in the first sentence of your cover letter